 Sources of Low-Let Radiations

-The radioactive elements can be the source of other radionuclides responsible for the natural radioactivity in the drinking water.
-The decay products are added to the Earth with its formation, and others are continuously produced by the bombardment of the cosmic rays.
+Radioactive elements can be the source of other radionuclides responsible for the natural radioactivity in drinking water.
+The decay products are added to the Earth when they form, and the bombardment of cosmic rays continuously produces others.

 Cosmic ray interactions can produce tritium with nitrogen and atmospheric oxygen.
 Then, it is oxidized to tritiated water until mixed in the hydrosphere.
 The tritium concentrations in the water supplies can vary from 10 to 25 pCi per liter.